In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 The 2005 and 2006 Chevy Malibu models introduced new problems like brake light failures and intermittent illuminations.
 GM had to issue a recall in 2014 addressing these brake light concerns for models spanning 2004-2012.

-Additionally, problems like broken seat welds, fuel gauge inaccuracies, and airbag malfunctions were added to the list of grievances.
+Additionally, problems like fractured seat welds, fuel gauge inaccuracies, and airbag malfunctions were added to the list of complaints.

 See NHTSA 2004, 2005, 2006 Chevrolet Malibu recalls and complaints.